ashleynilo/fprime/docs/documentation/user-manual/overview/cmd-evt-chn-prm.md

 Parameters allow for controlling stored values that affect the operation of an F´ system.
 They have framework support to automatically, load, store, and set these values using commands.

-!!! note
+> [!NOTE]
-    Events are sometimes called EVRs and telemetry channels are sometimes called EHAs.
+> Events are sometimes called EVRs and telemetry channels are sometimes called EHAs.

 These types will be elaborated within this guide.
 It contains: